 TL;DR

-Pain Relief vs. Healing Acceleration — Know the Difference
+Pain Relief vs. Faster Healing — Know the Difference

 Before spending money on treatments, understand what problem you're solving:

-Most popular OTC canker sore products are analgesics — they numb pain.
+Most popular drugstore canker sore products are pain relievers — they numb the area.
 Nothing wrong with that if pain is the problem, but don't confuse numbness with healing.
+The products that genuinely speed healing are almost all prescription.

 Orajel